 I do not.
 The reason I don’t is because we have our own VideoAmigo Chrome extension, which does that and a whole lot more.
 You can find the VideoAmigo Chrome extension on the Chrome Store of course.

 Awesome.
-I’ll include links to all these different things including that awesome extension in the show notes for this episode.
 We have tags and I love your tip about not just words but also phrases, not one or the other.
 Transcripts, searchable content.
 That helps us with ranking in the YouTube search engine and a lot of people don’t think to go in and clean up the auto generated transcripts so that’s hopefully something that our listeners are going to start doing, is going in and cleaning that up so those misunderstood words from the YouTube algorithm are fixed.
 Also, that’s such a great opportunity to translate the transcript so that now you have subtitled videos in foreign languages and then you start showing up in YouTube searches for foreign language keywords.
 Any thoughts on that?
 Is that a strategy that maybe for a US focused person they would at least translate to Spanish most of their videos?

 Yeah.
 On that, that is a very good tip because again, people who are searching around and watching content, your language that your content is in may not be their first language.
 A lot of times, they will very much appreciate you making it easier to consume your content.
 Also, on the expanding the reach of your content or the languages, I’m starting to recommend a feature that was in beta for a while, that is now fully out, and that is that once you go through and make sure that your channel is set up properly and that you’ve gone through the verification process Stephan’s already mentioned.
 You have all the options available to you for market on YouTube.
 The globalization of your content, it is an option that you’ll have.
 What I mean by that is that for a video, even a channel page, you can go into the video and provide different sets of metadata that is in different languages.
 They all use the same thumbnail but what that means is you can have a different translated title, description, tag, and of course, closed caption.
 We already mentioned that.
 That can be for those certain languages.
 The reason I’m recommending it is up until just recently, within a few months, they didn’t have the analytics in place.
 To tell you one, how often somebody was watching in Portuguese because you have that metadata there, so because they couldn’t tell you that, they couldn’t tell you anything else.
 The whole watch time and engagement, you really didn’t know.
 It’s like, “Oh, I put this out there and what happened?”
 You won’t know.
 If you can’t track it, then what good is it, right?
 Recently, they’ve been able to do better tracking and YouTube Analytics.
 Now, you can go and see how often somebody, for example, is watching who is in Portugal or speaks Portuguese and has found your content because they searched in Portuguese and you had that metadata set up and so they found your content and started watching it.
 You can really extend yourself just by getting, and please do professionally, don’t go to a Google translate, get a professional translation into different languages and get those into YouTube and then you gravely expand just that one piece of content.